SynergyKit/synergykit-sdk-android/README.md

 <h2 id="queries">Queries</h2>

 <p>You can retrieve multiple objects at once by sending a request with query.
-If query has no conditions API returns simply lists of all objects in collection.</p>
+If query has no conditions API returns simply list of all objects in collection.</p>

 <p>For more complex filtering and sorting SynergyKit accepts OData standard.
 These queries can be used with data, users and files.</p>